Don't Throw That Away - Zero Waste Recipes for Every Kitchen Scrap

 Vegetable Scraps and Peelings

 Carrot peelings, onion skins, leek tops, mushroom stalks, parsnip ends, celery leaves, all of this is flavour waiting to happen.
-The rule in a professional kitchen is: if it smells good raw, it has something to give.
+The rule in a professional kitchen is simple: if it smells good raw, it has something to give.

 Veg Scraps XO Sauce - The Ultimate Zero Waste Condiment - This is the one.
-Leek tops, mushroom stalks, carrot peelings, onion ends, all blitzed and slow-cooked into a deeply savoury, spicy, umami-packed condiment inspired by Cantonese XO sauce.
+Leek tops, mushroom stalks, carrot peelings and onion ends, all blitzed and slow-cooked into a deeply savoury, spicy, umami-packed condiment inspired by Cantonese XO sauce.
 You will put it on everything.
-Genuinely one of the best things I have ever made from scraps.

-Peas with Caramelised Onions and Lemon Garlic Breadcrumbs - A recipe that uses up stale bread as breadcrumbs AND makes the most of a simple freezer staple.
+Peas with Caramelised Onions and Lemon Garlic Breadcrumbs - Uses up stale bread as breadcrumbs AND makes the most of a simple freezer staple.
 Two waste wins in one dish.

 Leftover Dairy - Yoghurt, Cream and Cheese

 A bit of yoghurt left in the tub.
 Some cream that needs using.
 An odd bit of blue cheese or feta in the back of the fridge.
-These are not problems.
-These are ingredients.
+These are not problems, they are ingredients.

 2-Ingredient Yoghurt Flatbreads - Easy Homemade Recipe - Yoghurt plus flour.
 That is it.
 Soft, pillowy flatbreads in under 15 minutes.